CodiTramuntana/decidim-verify_wo_registration/README.md

 # Decidim::VerifyWoRegistration

 Adds the hability for proposals and budgets components to allow users to give support without being registered.
-Enabling this feature the user is requested for verification and then, on success, logged in in a 30min session..
+Enabling this feature the user is requested for verification and then, on success, logged in into a 30min session.

 ## Installation